 We can provide expert advice on all fundamental design factors to ensure the envelope of the building is made as airtight as possible.
 We can carry out visual site inspections or if necessary, undertake preliminary air tightness testing, to ensure the 'airtight' design is built correctly on site.

-Atlantic Air specialise in design, installation and commissioning of mechanical ventilation with heat recovery.
+Atlantic Air specialise in design, installation and commissioning of mechanical ventilation with heat recovery ventilation system.

 Our team of skilled engineers have experience in all types of installation, from single unit whole house heat recovery ventilation systems to large scale commercial air handling units.